hashicorp/terraform-provider-azurerm/website/docs/r/app_service_source_control.html.markdown

 * `id` - The ID of the App Service Source Control.

-* `is_mercurial` - Whether the repository is Mercurial.
+* `is_mercurial` - Whether the repository is Mercurial, rather than Git.

-* `is_manual_integration` - Whether manual integration is enabled, rather than continuous integration (which configures webhooks into online repos like GitHub).

 ## Import